 It also means that all the representatives bear responsibility.

-If we don't all vote for it and we go to war on a decoration uh by the president, then what happens is I think people can nitpick and backstab and do this and that, and we become less united as a country.
+If we don't all vote for it and we go to war on a declaration by the president, then what happens is I think people can nitpick and backstab and do this and that, and we become less united as a country.

-If we all vote for it, then it's a responsibility of everybody who voted for it.
+If we all vote for it, then it's the responsibility of everybody who voted for it.

-Oh to me, uh if you know, this was the problem with the lead up to the Iraq conflict in my view, is we were telegraphing, telegraphing, telegraphing, and it allowed uh I believe at the time, you know, everybody to prepare and and then put our troops in greater harm's way.
+Well, to me, this was the problem with the lead up to the Iraq conflict, in my view, is we were telegraphing, telegraphing, telegraphing, and it allowed, I believe at the time, you know, everybody to prepare and then put our troops in greater harm's way.

 I believe he's right with no forever wars.

-I think the military actions that he's taken, whether it if he that his defeat of the caliphate was critical for world security and for American security, uh taking out Solomani, the world's worst terrorist, uh, was the right thing to do.
+I think the military actions that he's taken, whether his defeat of the caliphate was critical for world security and for American security, taking out Solemani, the world's worst terrorist, was the right thing to do.

 The same with Baghdadi.

-And I think uh again, in the case of taking out the Iranian nuclear sites, uh we had a window of opportunity, and a president as commander-in-chief, uh, I believe has the authority.
+And I think, again, in the case of taking out the Iranian nuclear sites, we had a window of opportunity.

 Past presidents seem to have agreed with me.

-No president is has agreed with your interpretation of what our framers founders said, and it's been it's in dispute since you know in for decades and decades now.
+No president has agreed with your interpretation of what our framers' founders said.

 And I would think that part of it you like too.

-I would say that an a planned offensive action is if your ships were attacked at sea.
+I would say that a planned offensive action is if your ships are attacked at sea, so let's say your ships are off the coast of Yemen and they're being bombed by the Houthis.

-When you're being attacked by all means, you always have the mind the ability to respond without a vote of Congress.
+When you're being attacked, by all means, you always have the ability to respond without a vote of Congress.

 You bring it to Congress, and I think Congress probably would have approved of it.